ixugo/goddd/docs/2_request_warp_en.md

 This scenario demonstrates how to handle DELETE requests and handle cases with no return value.

-For complex scenarios like file downloads or non-CRUD operations, you can use `gin.HandlerFunc` instead of `web.WarpH`.
+For complex scenarios like file downloads or non-CRUD operations, you can use `gin.HandlerFunc` instead of `web.WrapH`.

 ## Best Practices